Dan Pagis: Biography

-Pagis died of cancer in Israel on June 29, 1986.
+Pagis died of cancer in Jerusalem on June 29, 1986.

 His most widely cited poem is "Written in Pencil in the Sealed Railway Car".

 The literary scholar Nili Gold has described Dan Pagis as an example of a writer whose work reveals the influence of "Mother Tongue" oral and written culture on their Hebrew writing.
 She has situated Pagis in this way among a group of Hebrew-language writers that includes Yoel Hoffman, Yehuda Amichai, Natan Zach, and Aharon Appelfeld.